facebook/react-native-website/docs/debugging-native-code.md

   </p>
 </div>

-## Accessing native logs
+## Accessing Logs

-You can display the console logs for an iOS or Android app by using the following commands in a terminal while the app is running:
+You can display the native logs for an iOS or Android app by using the following commands in a terminal while the app is running:

 ```shell
 # For Android: